simonepietraroia/House-Sales/README.md

 ## Hypothesis and how to validate?
-* We predict that 1stFlrSF will be the feature that most closely correlates to the properties' SalePrice
+* We predict that OverallQual will be the feature that most closely correlates to the properties' SalePrice
 * All the features will be compared to the target (SalePrice) and the most correlated features will be shown